 My name is Torben Jensen.
-I live in Viborg in Denmark and I'm from the time when a quick boy was wearing a bow tie when he went to the photographer.
+I live in Viborg in Denmark and I'm from the decade when a quick boy was wearing a bow tie when he went to the photographer.

-When I brought my first SLR camera (Canon EOS 500) just before a bike ride around Corsica in 1996, then I acknowledged my destiny - photography.
+When I brought my first SLR camera (Canon EOS 500) just before a bike ride around Corsica in 1996, I acknowledged my destiny - photography.

 After many cheap (and poorly) developed films in a discount photo shop, I finally got my first DSLR - Canon EOS 300D in 2004 just before a trip to Greece.
 It was at 5 megapixels and very slow.
 But at that time the customer accepted my statement; "please wait a moment - my camera is saving the pictures".